wanghongran2023/machine_learning/README.md

 5. **Testing and Evaluation**:
    - Test the models on unseen data.
    - Compare the benchmark model and combined model results.

-6. **Deployment**:
-   - Create a simple interface for doctors to use the tool.
-   - Integrate the tool into medical workflows.

-This step-by-step plan ensures the project achieves its goal of improving pneumonia diagnosis.

 **References**